218 West 57th Street: Schrafft's and offices

 The F. G. Shattuck and Company leased the entire building in March 1928.
 Twelve months later, the company opened its 500-seat Schrafft's restaurant on the first and second floors of the building.
 The restaurant was near both Carnegie Hall and Manhattan's Theater District, operating more than sixteen hours a day.
 It included a second-story grill catering exclusively to men, as well as spaces that could be rented for events.
 The New York State Federation of Women's Clubs moved its headquarters to the building's fourth floor in May 1932.
 After Prohibition in the United States was repealed in 1933, Shattuck requested a liquor license for the 57th Street restaurant the next year.
 The bar, known as the Columbus Room, opened in 1936.

 The third and fourth stories were converted to apartments by 1939, and Bloch & Hesse renovated the restaurant's interior the next year.
 The Federation of Women's Clubs headquarters, as well as the Schrafft's restaurant, hosted a variety of dinners and fundraising events during the 1930s through the 1950s.
 The building was also leased to other tenants, such as a travel agency that occupied the building from 1940 to 1970, as well as winemakers Fromm & Sichel from 1946 to 1956.

 The ASCE finally sold its old Society House in May 1966 for $850,000, to a syndicate headed by George M. Horn.
 Two years later, the Arlen Realty and Development Corporation acquired 218 West 57th Street from Horn for about $1 million, and also purchased several adjacent plots to the east.
-The adjacent plots were used the development of a 628 ft skyscraper on 888 Seventh Avenue, which was completed in 1971.
+The adjacent plots were used for the development of a 628 ft skyscraper on 888 Seventh Avenue, which was completed in 1971.
 Arlen preserved 218 West 57th Street, and built a privately owned public plaza separating the old Society House from the new skyscraper, to receive a zoning credit that allowed the skyscraper's maximum height to be increased.
 Meanwhile, Schrafft's was experiencing a financial downturn by 1972, when it sold off several buildings and moved its accounting offices to 218 West 57th Street.
 Xenia Clubs International subleased 13000 ft2 in the building the next year for its executive offices.